jlav1n/strap/README.md

 * [bootmenu] tag to show menus using Bootstrap-compatible styles.
 No more messy inline Javascript for dropdown menus.

+* There may be some concern over the no-hover dropdown menu, which is the Bootstrap standard -- the user must click to see the dropdown, and the parent item's link itself is not clickable.
+Since Bootstrap is designed for mobile devices as well, and there is no "hover" state on a mobile device, it has to be this way.
+Feel free to change the bind event on the dropdowns to a "hover" instead of a "click", if you don't need to support mobile.
+Note that double-click is not an option, since you can't bind both "click" and "dblclick" events on the same element.

 * Product Groups and Categories use the "ncheck" subroutine in catalog.cfg to allow pretty URLs, such as /Tools/Hand-Saws, rather than scan/search URLs.